khad0062/CST8913/Lab3/README.md

 Networking
 Plan to migrate to AWS cloud-native VPC.
-1. Use of VPC, subnet, security group ,a nd
+1. Use of VPC, subnet, security group, and Network ACLs.

-4.
+2. Create VPC for the Web application, database and Local file system.
+Allowing web application service, port to exposed to internet.

+Email service:
+Plan to migrate to SaaS (Amazon WorkMail)
+1. Purchase the SaaS service and deploy with change in the domain and DNS access.